alex2chan/Phoenix-Absinthe-Vue-Apollo/README.md

 (Optional) Install Dataloader if necessary for your project:\
 https://github.com/absinthe-graphql/dataloader

+---

 To integrate Vue with Phoenix, we would have to use the CORS plug:\
-https://github.com/mschae/cors_plug, and make sure that the plug is implemented through one of the recommended steps (in my case I put it in the endpoint.ex file.
+https://github.com/mschae/cors_plug, and make sure that the plug is implemented through one of the recommended steps (in my case I put it in the endpoint.ex file).

+\
 The Vue app would reside in the assets folder, replacing all the contents that were originally there.
 The recommended way to install Vue is through the node package manager (npm).
 ```
 $ npm install vue
 ```

+\
 Vue CLI is also recommended if you want templates that are ready to go:\
 https://cli.vuejs.org/guide/installation.html